 - Is the document based on an existing template or is it completely new?

 - Will the document require some peer review or contribution from one or more colleagues?

 - Should the document be labelled or classified for protection against unlawful sharing or access?

 - Does the document have a lifecycle which must be observed due to compliance or regulatory requirements?

 A well-formed information architecture which is understood and has been validated against use cases will ensure the answers to all the above questions are seamlessly addressed, allowing the user to be maximally productive and for the document to achieve all its business value goals.

 Before we move on to the next part of the series, gaining a clear understanding or visibility within your own business of what we have discussed here is paramount and I highly recommend exploring our Advisory Services to learn more.
-In part 2 of this series “How to define an information architecture for Microsoft 365 and SharePoint Online”, I’ll discuss where we begin as well as the steps you need to take to get started.
+In Information Architecture – Part 2: How Should We Go About Defining One? of this series “How to define an information architecture for Microsoft 365 and SharePoint Online”, I’ll discuss where we begin as well as the steps you need to take to get started.